You left me burning in the morning sun,

 Vapors of vodka torturing my head.

-Mixed with erotic sea smells on my fingers;
+Mixed with erotic sea-musk on my fingers;

-Your sultry essence saturates the room,
+Your sultry essence haunts the darkened room,

-Melodic laughter in my memory lingers;
+Melodic laughter—still in memory lingers;

 The pillow near me, smeared with lipstick blue,

-Though in dim light, I thought the color black;
+Though in dim light I thought the color black;

-Your absence now, these memories misconstrued,
+Your absence twists what memories construe—

-Excluding midnight dreams, you might come back.
+Except the dream you might one day come back.

-I gazed across the nightstands’ grimy top;
+I gazed across the nightstand’s grimy top;

-The money still was there, the rose was not.
+The money still was there—the rose was not.

 © Loubert S Suddaby.
 All Rights Reserved.